zero-to-mastery/resources/YouTubeChannels.md

 - [Logictuts](https://www.youtube.com/channel/UCP-ijZJqrGr0drSrps-Loow): Featuring web development tutorials in the Hindi language.

 - [Coder Coder](https://www.youtube.com/c/TheCoderCoder): Practical Tips for the Beginner Web Developer.

+- [Steve Griffith - Prof3ssorSt3v3](https://www.youtube.com/@SteveGriffith-Prof3ssorSt3v3/featured): The videos on this channel are largely about web design & development with a good dose of mobile development thrown in just for fun.
+  "For best results it has been shown that watching tutorials at 1.5 speed helps to improve both understanding and retention." - Professor Steve Griffith -

 ### Full-Stack